 Lots of old school stoners swear by the wet paper towel.
 Simply dampen a piece of paper towel and throw it in a mason jar sealed tight.
 The cannabis flowers will slowly absorb the moisture in the paper towel until it dries out.
 Once the towel is dry remove it from the jar and notice the flowers are re-hydrated and ready to roll.

 Green Leaf Kale

-packets come with a color changing card that lets us know exactly when the packet is out of moisture.
-They not only add moisture to the flowers, they keep mold from forming for the longest lasting cannabis flowers every single time.
-As the newer product on the market it seems that Integra can surely compete with the humidipak giants, Boveda.
+This is a pretty new humidity pack on the market from a company called Integra.
+Integra Boost packets come with a colour changing card that lets us know exactly when the packet is out of moisture.
+They not only add moisture to the flowers; they keep mold from forming for the longest lasting cannabis flowers every single time.
+As the newer product on the market, it seems that Integra can surely compete with the humidipak giants, Boveda.

 These are our five favourite ways to add moisture back into our stash, but surely there are more options out there.
 Do you have a way to re-hydrate buds that we didn’t list here?